-Other bulletin boards are located throughout the campus.
-Please contact the appropriate office before placing anything on these individual boards.
+Bulletin Boards: Bulletin boards are located throughout the campus.
+Please contact the Educational Services Office for information on posting.

 Equal Educational and Employment Opportunity Policy

 Galveston College is committed to providing equal educational and employment opportunity regardless of sex, marital or parental status, race, color, religion, age, national origin, or handicap.
 The District provides equal opportunity in accord with federal and state laws.
 Equal educational opportunity includes admission, recruitment, extra-curricular programs and activities, access to course offerings, counseling and testing, financial aid, employment, health and insurance services, and athletics.
 Existing administrative procedures of the College are used to handle student grievances.
 When a student believes a condition of the College is unfair or discriminatory, the student can appeal to the administrator in charge of that area.
 Appeals to high administrative authority are considered on the merits of the case.